Adrianotiger/phoneDTMF/README.md

 **`uint16_t getMeasurementTime()`** returns the time, the `detect()` function will need to be executed.
 It is just a calculation (frequence * samples), it is not measured.

 ### ESP32 tips:
-**Frequence**: even if the sampleFrequence is 25.000-50.000, internally the ADC is sampled with 6000Hz.
-So, setting this value to a higher frequence does not help you and you will not get a better result (maybe you will measure wrong signals!).
-So leave it to 6000Hz.

 **analog inputs**: Do not use ADC2 channels if you use WiFi, because they will be disabled.
 Use one of the ADC1 channels, like A0-A7:
 ```cpp
 #include <driver/adc.h>